zzzprojects/learn-orm/tutorials/net-5/preview-6.md

 Custom handling of authorization failures is now easier with the new `IAuthorizationMiddlewareResultHandler` interface that is invoked by the `AuthorizationMiddleware`.

-The default implementation remains the same, but a custom handler can be registered in DI which allows things like custom HTTP responses based on why authorization failed.
+The default implementation remains the same, but a custom handler can be registered in DI allowing things like custom HTTP responses based on why authorization failed.

 The following example demonstrates the usage of the `IAuthorizationMiddlewareResultHandler`.